app-generator/docs-old/deployment/render/django.md

 After selecting the web service option, the next step is to connect the GitHub project repository.
 On the next page, we can select the project from the linked account, with private or public visibility.

-**IMG\_render\_web\_service**&#x20;
+**IMG\_render\_web\_service**

 ****

 The next step is to edit deployment details.
-Here are the sections that need editing:&#x20;
+Here are the sections that need editing:

 * **Name**: In this section, we should use a unique name for the web service.
 * **Root Directory**:  By default, the root directory is set to the top-level directory in your repository.
-We have also the possibility to select subfolders in case the project structure is modular and for instance, the backend and the frontend use different directories&#x20;
+We have also the possibility to select subfolders in case the project structure is modular and for instance, the backend and the frontend use different directories
-* **Environment**: In this section, we should select the language used to code the product, Python in our case.&#x20;
+* **Environment**: In this section, we should select the language used to code the product, Python in our case.
 * **Region**:- The region where your web service runs, not required to update by default is `Oregon (US West)`
 * **Branch**:- The repository branch used for your web service.
 * **Build Command**: The shell script that executes all the steps to build the project
 * **Start Command**: This section informs Gunicorn where to locate the entry point in our Django starter: `gunicorn core.wsgi:application`
 * **Add Environment Variables** required by the starter in `Advanced` section.
-  * Python Version: `PYTHON_VERSION` = `3.10.4`&#x20;
+  * Python Version: `PYTHON_VERSION` = `3.10.4`
   * `GUNICORN_CMD_ARGS` = `--preload --bind=0.0.0.0:2000`
   * `PORT` = `2000`
-  * `DJANGO_ALLOWED_HOSTS` = `.onrender.com`&#x20;
+  * `DJANGO_ALLOWED_HOSTS` = `.onrender.com`
 * **Auto-Deploy**: Render provide this option to trigger a new deployment on every push to the repository.
-In case this feature is not useful, set this option to "NO" for manually managed deployments&#x20;
+In case this feature is not useful, set this option to "NO" for manually managed deployments

-With all the above settings specified as per project requirements, we can confirm the action and actually Create the new Service. &#x20;
+With all the above settings specified as per project requirements, we can confirm the action and actually Create the new Service.

 **IMG\_render\_django\_deployment\_settings** \